 Sustainable Catchment Programme — Northern Ireland

-The Rivers Trust, in partnership with the Department of Agriculture, Environment and Rural Affairs (DAERA) and funded by the Green Growth Investment Programme, has been pioneering the Sustainable Catchment Programme (SCP) in Northern Ireland.
-With a significant investment exceeding £2.5 million, this innovative, ongoing initiative is dedicated to enhancing the sustainability of local farms and the health of freshwater environments across targeted catchments.
+The Rivers Trust, in partnership with the Department of Agriculture, Environment and Rural Affairs (DAERA), and Ballinderry Rivers Trust, has been pioneering the Sustainable Catchment Programme (SCP) in Northern Ireland.
+With a significant investment exceeding £5 million over five years, including over £1.2 million in contributions from farm businesses, this innovative, ongoing initiative is dedicated to enhancing the sustainability of local farms and the health of freshwater environments across targeted catchments.

 Programme Objective